jboynyc/textnets/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.
+1. The pull request should include unit tests if introducing new functionality.
-2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add illustrative code examples to the tutorial.
+2. Use docstrings, type annotations, and keep the documentation updated.
+Add illustrative code examples to the tutorial or advanced topics guide, as appropriate.
-3. The pull request should work for all supported Python versions (currently 3.8, 3.9, and 3.10).
+3. The pull request should work for all supported Python versions and platforms.
+Currently, these are CPython 3.8, 3.9, 3.10, and 3.11 on Mac, Windows, and Linux.
+(PyPy may be supported but is untested).
 Check https://github.com/jboynyc/textnets/actions/workflows/ci.yml to make sure that the tests pass.